top of page

 A dining room that looks like it shipped straight from a catalog.

-In fact, it often does the opposite — it flattens your personality.
-Everything looks “right,” but somehow… it feels wrong.
+It flattens your personality.
+Everything looks “right,” but somehow… everything feels wrong.

 That’s the thing about real homes: they don’t match.
 They evolve.